How to Prepare your Home for Sale

 Nobody knows your home as well as you do.
 But agents know buyers – what they need and what they want.
 Your agent will have an easier time articulating the virtues of your home if you stay in the background.

-Dogs and cats are great companions, but when you’re showing your home, pets have a talent for getting underfoot.
-So do everyone a favor, keep Kitty and Spot outside, or at least out of the way.
+Again, those pesky fur babies!
+Dogs and cats are great companions.
+They really are.
+However, when you’re showing your home, pets have a talent for getting in the way.
+So, do everyone a favour: Keep Fluffy and Spot outside.
+If that’s not possible, prepare a spot for them a least somewhat out of the way.

 Rock-and-Roll will never die.
 But it might kill a real estate transaction.
 When it’s time to show your home, its time to turn down the stereo or TV.